nark3d/PhalueObjects/README.md

 ### Must have a zero lifespan
 Value objects must not persist data between run times.
-For example: no database or session information must be collected from within the object.
+For example: no database or session information should be collected from within the object.